 To avoid conflicts between hyperlinked text and hyperlinked text objects, always assign text hyperlinks using the Link Editor dialog box, available from the Insert>Insert Link (URL) menu option in the Text Editor dialog box.
 For more information, see Text Objects and Link Editor Dialog Box.

 Controls on the Link Tab of the Quick Properties Editor dialog box include the following:

-The menu will display pre-defined hyperlinks that are being maintained
+for the hyperlink.
+The menu will display pre-defined hyperlinks that are

-to the drop-down menu for future use, click to checkmark the Add New URLs
+add it to the drop-down menu for future use, click to checkmark the Add

 If you are hyperlinking to an page that is part of the project, select the link type “-page-“ then choose a page from the drop-down URL list.
 For more information, see Hyperlinking.

 If you are hyperlinking to an external file and know the location where the file will be after publishing, enter its path.
 It can be an absolute or relative path (e.g., http://www.somewhere/somefile.html or ../somefile.html) For more information, see Hyperlinking.

 |Do not enter a link type protocol (i.e., http://: or mailto:) in the URL field, unless you select the –blank—Link Type.|